esl-epfl/x-heep/docs/source/Peripherals/DMA.md

     - 0: _word_, i.e. 4 bytes
     - 1: _half word_, i.e. 2 bytes
     - 2 or 3: _byte_
-    If wider than the source datatype and signe extension is enable, the output data will be sign extended
+    If wider than the source datatype and sign extension is enabled, the output data will be sign extended

 <hr>